infoqualitylab/JCDL-2024-triage-approach/README.md

 keras 3.6.0
 tensorflow 2.17.0

-## File Structures and Explanations
+## File Structure and Explanations
 ### LSTM.ipynb
 An LSTM model to predict the whether the citation context sentence indicate risk of the publication propagate unreliability (Y or N)
 Code adapted from: https://github.com/Conferences2023/TPDL/blob/main/Citation%20Analysis/LSTM.py